fragcolor-xyz/shards/docs/docs/shards/index.md

     [info] [2022-07-26 22:46:17.194] [T-26104] [logging.cpp::55] [mywire] {k1: 123}
     ```

-### path

-Type [`path`](https://docs.fragcolor.xyz/functions/values/#path) is string data that is expected to contain a valid path (your operating system or local machine) for loading resources like script files, images, audio files etc.

-!!! note
-    Has a pascal case alias, `Path`.

-A valid `path` type data string would look like this: `"../../external/sample-models/Avocado.glb"`

-!!! note
-    For shards this type is the same as [`string`](#string) type as far as type validations are concerned (when you execute your script Shards first checks the types before running your code).
-However,if the path-string passed is invalid, malformed, or missing the resource to be loaded, the shard will complain with an error message at runtime (i.e., when your code actually runs).

-A shard that uses this type is [`(Process.Run)`](https://docs.fragcolor.xyz/shards/Process/Run/).
-This shard takes a `path` (as well as a `string`) type in its `:Executable` parameter.

-### Audio

-Type **Audio** is uncompressed audio data.

-!!! note
-    No keyword or alias exists for this type.

-Examples of shards that use this type are [`(Audio.Oscillator)`](https://docs.fragcolor.xyz/shards/Audio/Oscillator/), [`(Audio.ReadFile)`](https://docs.fragcolor.xyz/shards/Audio/ReadFile/), and [`(Audio.WriteFile)`](https://docs.fragcolor.xyz/shards/Audio/WriteFile/) all of which generate **Audio** type data as their output.

-??? note "Supported formats"
-    Shards supports the audio formats WAV, MP3, OGG, and FLAC.

-### Image

-Type **Image** is uncompressed image data.

-!!! note
-    No keyword or alias exists for this type.

-A shard that uses this type is [`(StripAlpha)`](https://docs.fragcolor.xyz/shards/General/StripAlpha/).
-This takes an **Image** type input, strips out its alpha (transparency) channel, and outputs an **Image** type (transformed image).

-??? note "Supported formats"
-    Shards supports the image formats PNG and SVG.

-### ShardRef

-Type **ShardRef** (or type **Shard**) represents a shard being passed as data.

-!!! note
-    No keyword or alias exists for this type.

-This type is an important aspect of the homoiconicity feature (i.e., code/data interchangeability) in Shards.

-The shard [`(ForEach)`](https://docs.fragcolor.xyz/shards/General/ForEach/) expects type **ShardRef** for its `:Apply` parameter (the other option being a sequence of **ShardRef** type values, i.e., a [`Wire`](#wire) type).

-`(ForEach)` then applies this shard (or sequence of shards) on its input to transform it into its output.

 ### Wire

 Type [`Wire`](https://docs.fragcolor.xyz/functions/values/#wire) is a sequence of shards (i.e., a sequence of [**ShardRef**](#shardref) types).

 In addition to the **Shard** type, [`(ForEach)`](https://docs.fragcolor.xyz/shards/General/ForEach/) also accepts a sequence of **Shard** type values, or in other words a `Wire` type, for its `:Apply` parameter.

-### Object

-Type **Object** is an *opaque* data type in Shards.

-!!! note
-    No keyword or alias exists for this type.

-Opacit in a data type means that the structure of this kind of data is not defined in an interface and is visible only to shards that use this type.
-What this also implies is that the internal structure of this data type will vary from shard to shard.

-For example, the `:Socket` parameter object of [`(WS.ReadString)`](https://docs.fragcolor.xyz/shards/WS/ReadString/) is different from the output object of [`(GFX.DrawQueue)`](https://docs.fragcolor.xyz/shards/GFX/DrawQueue/), even though both are of type **Object**.

 --8<-- "includes/license.md"